tech4humans/tech4humans/README.md

 If you have the gatsby CLI installed you can also use the gatsby develop command.

 Once your changes are complete push them up to your fork and make a pull request to the development branch of the main repository.
+If your pull request is directily related to an existing issue please make sure to specify the issue number.

 For a demonstration on how to do this see this video: (add video demo here)